 The desk enjoyed quite the life back in the 90’s:

-It had definitely seen better days.
-There was some water damage on the bottom trim.
+The vintage desk had definitely seen better days.
+Unfortunately there was some water damage on the bottom trim.
+In addition, you can see there is some separation of the knee-hole board in the back.

 Indeed, I thought they would work.
 I got busy attaching them.
 I first drew circles around each of the four feet.
 The bottom and top of this cabinet are pieces of MDF I had left over from when I built my media center.

-I drilled four pilot holes inside each of the circles, added some Gorilla Wood Glue and attached the feet with drywall screws.
+TIP: Drill four pilot holes inside each of the circles.
+Gorilla Wood Glue was used for extra hold with the screws.

-After drilling the pilot holes it’s easy to get the screws successfully into the feet.
+Drilling the pilot holes is a must to get the screws successfully into the feet.

 In order to get the crown molding to clear the drawers, I had to beef up the top.
 (I later filled those large holes with some wood putty and then spackling)

-I cut some 1x’s down to size, and attached them with pocket holes using my Kreg Jig® R3.
+I cut some 1x’s down to size, and attached them with pocket holes using my Kreg Jig.

-Can you see that had I put the MDF directly on top of the drawer tower that I would not have had room for the crown molding trim?
+Using the original drawer sections of the repurposed desk, you can see that had I put the MDF directly on top of the drawer tower that I would not have had room for the crown molding trim?

 I used some of the original holes and added some pocket holes to attach the two pieces together.
 The two pieces were still a little unstable.